ibrahimiltifat/cs391-react/README.md

 clone the project and 'npm install' inside the project directory.

-You cant start the project with
+You cant start the project with backend and react with
 ### 'npm run dev' command